Camellia Institute of Technology & Management

-Camellia Institute of Technology & Management, commonly known as CITM, is an autonomous private degree engineering college in West Bengal, India, situated in Boinchi, Hooghly.The institute is established in 2009 under Camellia Group affiliated with Maulana Abul Kalam Azad University of Technology (formally known as WBUT).
+Camellia Institute of Technology & Management, commonly known as CITM, is an private degree engineering college in West Bengal, India, situated in Boinchi, Hooghly.The institute is established in 2009 under Camellia Group affiliated with Maulana Abul Kalam Azad University of Technology (formally known as WBUT).
 It is recognised by the Government of West Bengal and its courses are approved by the All India Council for Technical Education (AICTE).